Reinforcement Learning for Generative AI: State of the Art, Opportunities and Open Research Challenges: RL for Generative AI

 While very effective, RLHF is not the only existing approach.
 When human ratings are available in advance for each piece of text, a reward model can be trained offline and then used to fine-tune an LLM \shortcite{bohm19}.
 Such a reward model can also be combined with classic MLE to effectively train a language model \shortcite{kreutzer18} or used to pre-pend reward tokens to generated text, forming a replay buffer suitable for online, off-policy algorithms to unlearn undesirable properties \shortcite{lu22}.
+Alternatively, A-LoL \shortcite{baheti23} adopts offline policy gradient with a single-action step assumption (i.e., the entire sequence is a single action) to optimize for pre-trained, sequence-level reward models; in order to improve learning efficiency, it filters out data points with negative advantages, with the critic based on a frozen reference LLM.
 Since human ratings might be inaccurate, \shortciteA{nguyen17} suggest to simulate them by applying perturbations on automatically generated scores.
 Alternatively, the provided dataset of scored text allows for batch (i.e., offline) policy gradient methods to train a chatbot \shortcite{kandasamy17}.
 A very similar approach is also followed by \shortciteA{jaques20}, where offline RL is used to train a dialogue system on collected conversations (with relative ratings) filtered to avoid learning misbehavior.
 Other strategies can be implemented as well.
 RELIS \shortcite{gao19} relies on a learned reward model from human-provided judgment as the other systems discussed above; however, such reward model is used to optimize a policy directly at inference time for the provided text.
 Instead of training a policy over multiple inputs and then exploiting it at inference time, it trains a different policy for each required input.